syncfusion-content/windowsforms-docs/WindowsForms/HubTile/FAQ/How-to-enable-disable-HubTile-rotation-transition-in-runtime.md

 ---
 layout: post
-title: How to enable / disable HubTile rotation transition in runtime
+title: How to enable / disable HubTile rotation transition in runtime | WindowsForms | Syncfusion
 description: How to enable / disable HubTile rotation transition in runtime
 platform: WindowsForms
 control: HubTile